evervault/evervault-python/README.md

 # Evervault Python SDK

 The [Evervault](https://evervault.com) Python SDK is a toolkit for encrypting data as it enters your server, and working with Cages.
+By default, initializing the SDK will result in all outbound HTTPS requests being intercepted and decrypted.

 ## Getting Started